RA1811028010065/distributed-rate-limiter/README.md

 go test ./...
 ```

-The tests validate the protobuf codec round-trip logic and verify that multiple rate-limiter instances stay synchronised through the event bus.
+The tests validate the protobuf codec round-trip logic, ensure the distributed statistics table stays in sync, and verify that multiple rate-limiter instances remain co-ordinated through the event bus.

+Detailed manual validation flows for local binaries, Docker Compose, and Kubernetes are documented in [`test file`](test%20file).
+Each flow now includes example outputs captured in the [`logs/`](logs) directory so you can compare your run against a known-good baseline.

 ## Extending